 The Judaic Studies Capstone is designed to provide students with the opportunity to demonstrate that they understand clearly their area of concentration, have mastered the content of the selected field(s) of study, can synthesize the key concepts and ideas and can apply this, with relevance to current issues and trends in modern Jewish life.
-This is achieved through 2 main components: 1) the development of a project, which incorporates a practical application of the content area(s) from the course of study and is pertinent to current practices in modern Jewish life, along with 2) a well-referenced research paper, supporting the content and concepts in the project, using references from both Judaic/Biblical as well as modern resources.
-The paper includes a bibliography of the review of the literature (APA style).
+This is achieved through 2 main components: part 1) a well-referenced research paper, using references from both Judaic/Biblical as well as modern resources, and part 2) the development of a resource guide, which incorporates a practical application of the content area(s) of the paper and is pertinent to current practices in modern Jewish life.
+The paper includes a cover and a bibliography of the review of the literature (APA style).
+(3 credits)

 - This is the required capstone course in the Charter Oak Judaic Studies concentration and should be taken in your final semseter.

 - ENG 101: English Composition 1